Rebecca Heflin: Writing career

 The beginning of her writing career was marked by a "mid-life crisis" that resulted in her seeking a creative outlet.
 She traveled to England for a week-long adult learning course at Christ Church of Oxford University.
 This trip inspired the setting for her debut novel, The Promise of Change, which was picked up by Soul Mate Publishing in September 2011 and published within the year.
 Heflin has enjoyed participating in multiple adult learning courses at Christ Church, including programs on topics like Jane Austen, Queen Elizabeth I, and the history of the English language.

 Her second novel, Rescuing Lacey, was set in Costa Rica, where Heflin had previously traveled to.
 Some anecdotes in the narrative were based loosely on her own personal experiences there.
 Rescuing Lacey received generally favorable reviews and won several awards the year following its 2012 release.

 After Rescuing Lacey, Heflin began working on the three-part Dreams Come True series, which yielded Dreams of Perfection, Ship of Dreams, and Dreams of Her Own.
 These novels were released each consecutive year from 2014 to 2016.
 The author described Dreams of Perfection as "a lighthearted, comedic romance with a Pygmalion-type twist to it."

 Heflin's works are represented by Rebecca Heflin Books, LLC.
 The company's tagline is "Real, Sexy, Romance."
 Her first five novels were published through Soul Mate Publishing, a small independently owned publishing company specializing in romantic fiction in both electronic and print formats.

-The author's upcoming Sterling University novella series will mark her first venture into self-publishing.
+The author's Sterling University novella series marks her first venture into self-publishing.
 All of Heflin's books are categorized within the contemporary romance or women's fiction genres.

 Heflin is a member of Romance Writers of America, RWA Contemporary Romance, Florida Romance Writers, and Florida Writers Association.
 One of her greatest writing inspirations is famed romance novelist Nora Roberts.